selfire1/obsidian-you-theme/README.md

 # Obsidian You
 ![Obsidian You Overview](https://github.com/selfire1/obsidian-you-theme/blob/main/images/colours.png?raw=true)

-**A theme exclusively for mobile.
+**A theme exclusively designed for mobile.
 Take Obsidian on the go, your way.**

 *Obsidian You was written during [Obsidian October 2021](https://forum.obsidian.md/t/obsidian-october-2021-make-plugins-and-themes-together-and-win-awards/24471).*